top of page

 Pros

-• Faster healing time: The better blood supply to the femur helps it heal faster than the tibia, reducing overall recovery time for patients.
+• Quicker Healing: A good blood supply means the femur heals faster than the tibia, shortening your overall recovery time.

 Cons